PC & Console - Game Integration Guide

 Critical Timing Considerations:

-• Match ID Attribution: When using Match ID for improved attribution matching, report first game session only after Match ID potentially available
+• Match ID Attribution (Method 2): When using Web SDK + Match ID method, report first game session only after Match ID potentially available

 • User Consent: If game provides opt-in to Singular's marketing and analytics, wait until consent collected before reporting game session